dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 git tag
 ```

-You should have v1, v2, and v3. if you don't have v3 then [go back](../routing) and do that now.
+You should have several tags up through `withRouting`.
+If you don't have that one then [go back](../routing) and do that now.

 ## Redux